chahrazedbb/OPTIMA/README.md

 1. Clone the repository

+### Spark
+- Download Spark from the [Spark official website](https://spark.apache.org/downloads.html).
+In order for Spark to run in a cluster, you need to configure a 'standalone cluster' following guidelines in the [official documentation page](https://spark.apache.org/docs/2.2.0/spark-standalone.html).

+- Once Spark is installed, navigate to `bin` folder and run `spark-submit`

+- #### Example:

 ### Spark Graphx
 - Download Spark GraphX API (https://spark.apache.org/docs/latest/graphx-programming-guide.html) from the [Spark official website](https://spark.apache.org/...).
 In order for Spark to run in a cluster, you need to configure a 'standalone cluster' following guidelines in the [official documentation page](https://spark.apache.org/docs/2.2.0/spark-standalone.html).

 - #### Example:

+### TorchServe
+- To be able to use the OPTIMA-machine-learning model in OPTIMA project we deploy the model as a service using TorchServe.
+TorchServe is a flexible tool for serving PyTorch torschripted models.
+  - install TorchServe and torch-model-archiver following the guidlines in [serve documentation page](https://github.com/pytorch/serve).
+  - Download OPTIMA pre-trained model from [OPTIMA-ML repo]()
+  - Archive the OPTIMA pre-trained model using the model archiver.

+    ```
+    torch-model-archiver --model-name OPTIMA_trained_model --version 1.0 --model-file model.py --serialized-file OPTIMA_trained_model.pth --handler virtual_model_handler.py
+    ```
+  - Start TorchServe to serve the model
+    ```
+    torchserve --start --ncs --model-store model_store --models OPTIMA_trained_model.mar
+    ```

   **- Note:** If any error raised due to

-### Spark
-- Download Spark from the [Spark official website](https://spark.apache.org/downloads.html).
-In order for Spark to run in a cluster, you need to configure a 'standalone cluster' following guidelines in the [official documentation page](https://spark.apache.org/docs/2.2.0/spark-standalone.html).

-- Once Spark is installed, navigate to `bin` folder and run `spark-submit`

-- #### Example: